davide-caffaratti/mosaico-php-backend/README.md

 # Mosaico PHP Backend

-This is a working PHP backend for Mosaico that can save the used temmplates in a mysql database.
+This is a working PHP backend for Mosaico that can save the used templates in a mysql database.

-This has been forked from https://github.com/markalston/mosaico-php-backend which seems to be no-longer maintained and has been rewrited using static php classes.
+This has been forked from https://github.com/markalston/mosaico-php-backend which seems to be no-longer maintained and has been rewrited using static php classes with autoloader.

-It has been tested with mosaico 0.18.6 installed in /var/www/mosaico and with document root as /var/www/mosaico.
-If your apache setup is different you will probably have to change the paths in config.php.
+It has been tested with mosaico 0.18.6 installed in /var/www/newsletter/ and with document root as /var/www/newsletter/ and the url app http://localhost/newsletter/ in my testing local server.
+If your apache setup is different you will probably have to change the urls and the paths in config.php.

 Mosaico can be found at https://github.com/voidlabs/mosaico